Beilinson-Kato and Beilinson-Flach elements, Coleman-Rubin-Stark classes, Heegner points and the Perrin-Riou Conjecture: Summary of Contents and Background

 \section{Summary of Contents and Background}

 We have three goals in this article.
-The first is to provide a rather simple (but somehow overlooked) proof of Perrin-Riou's conjecture (under very mild hypotheses) on the non-vanishing of the $p$-adic Beilinson-Kato class associated to an elliptic curve $E_{/\QQ}$, when $E$ has ordinary (i.e., good ordinary or multiplicative) or supersingular reduction at $p$.
-This generalizes the forthcoming work of Bertolini and Darmon for a good ordinary prime $p$ and of Venerucci for a \emph{split} multiplicative prime $p$.
-In the supersingular case, we provide an explicit formula for a point of infinite order on $E(\QQ)$ in terms of the special values of the two $p$-adic $L$-functions (attached to two $p$-stabilizations of the associated eigenform).
-Note that a similar formula was provided by Kurihara and Pollack assuming the truth of the $p$-adic Birch and Swinnerton-Dyer conjecture; our result here is unconditional.
+The first is to record a rather simple (but somehow overlooked) proof of Perrin-Riou's conjecture (under very mild hypotheses) on the non-vanishing of the $p$-adic Beilinson-Kato class associated to an elliptic curve $E_{/\QQ}$, when $E$ has ordinary (i.e., good ordinary or multiplicative) or supersingular reduction at $p$.
+This generalizes (a fragment of) the forthcoming work of Bertolini and Darmon for a good ordinary prime $p$ and of Venerucci for a \emph{split} multiplicative prime $p$.
+In the supersingular case, we also explain how to deduce an explicit formula for a point of infinite order on $E(\QQ)$ in terms of the special values of the two $p$-adic $L$-functions (attached to two $p$-stabilizations of the associated eigenform).
+We remark that a similar formula was readily proved by Kurihara and Pollack assuming the truth of the $p$-adic Birch and Swinnerton-Dyer conjecture; our argument here is based on Kobayashi's $p$-adic Gross-Zagier formula (which essentially settles the $p$-adic Birch and Swinnerton-Dyer conjecture in this set up).

 As a side benefit (which was our initial motivation to release the first portion of this note), we remark that these results (in the case of multiplicative reduction) render our previous work~\cite{kbbmtt} on the Mazur-Tate-Teitelbaum conjecture fully self-contained and in some sense, they simplify the proof of the main results therein: The results here allow us to by-pass the need to appeal to a two-variable exceptional zero formulea, as considered in \cite{venerucciinventiones}.